 - Children should learn to warm up before exercising.

 - Talk to the doctor or physical therapist about exercises to do when your child is having pain.

-Support and help for children who have sadness or anger about their arthritis is also very important.
+Children who have sadness or anger about their arthritis may need extra support.